-Physical therapy is one of the non-surgical treatment for rheumatism, which can reduce inflammation and discomfort effectively.
-The technique of physiotherapy also increases motion range, restores muscle and strengthens the body to combat rheumatoid arthritis issues.
+Physiotherapy treatment for rheumatism isn’t a new concept.
+Physical therapy is one of the non-surgical treatments for rheumatism, which can reduce inflammation and discomfort effectively.
+The technique of physiotherapy also increases motion range, restores muscle, and strengthens the body to combat rheumatoid arthritis issues.

 Several physical therapy treatments can help you manage the symptoms of rheumatoid arthritis.

-Passive therapy is the first step in a physical therapy programme.
+Passive therapy is the first step in a physical therapy program.
 After that, you can start active therapies to enhance the strength of the body when your condition gets better.

 Exercise is a vital aspect of your recovery.
 Your physiotherapist can guide you with the proper exercise plans and procedures.

-Let’s know about the passive and active treatment of physiotherapy that helps to reduce rheumatism issues.
+Let’s know about the passive and active physiotherapy treatment for rheumatism issues.

 - Cold Therapy: